+- flash around the column

+- anchor the block

 - obtain an air barrier

 - maintain a cavity

 - place the veneer

 - maintain a continuous thermal barrier (Ref.
 16).

 It is always necessary to visualize details in 3-D in order to properly understand and design a continuous air barrier system.